paul-riley/amazon_s3/README.md

 ## Limitations

-Only works with debian and redhat based OS's.
+Only works with Debian and RedHat based OS's.

 ## Development

-The module is open source and available on [Bitbucket](https://bitbucket.org/landcareresearch/puppet-amazon-s3).
-Please fork!
+The module is open source and available at [GitHub](https://github.com/paul-riley/amazon_s3).
+Please fork or contribute :)